Andy Kim: Early life and career

-During college, Kim was an intern at the United States Agency for International Development.
+During college, Kim was an intern at the United States Agency for International Development and at the Chicago Coalition for the Homeless.
 He later received a Rhodes Scholarship and a Harry S. Truman Scholarship to study international relations at Magdalen College, Oxford.
-At Oxford, Kim became friends with fellow Rhodes scholar Pete Buttigieg, now the U.S. Secretary of Transportation.
+At Oxford, Kim became friends with fellow Rhodes Scholar Pete Buttigieg, the future U.S. secretary of transportation from 2021 to 2025.

 Kim worked at the U.S. State Department.
-He served in Afghanistan as a civilian adviser to Generals David Petraeus and John R. Allen before working as a national security adviser under President Barack Obama.
+He served in Afghanistan as a civilian adviser to generals David Petraeus and John R. Allen before working as a national security adviser under President Barack Obama.
 Kim served as a United States National Security Council official.
+After the Sinjar massacre, Kim wrote the plan implemented by Obama to strike ISIS.